SalwaMugh/SalwaMugh/README.md

 ### Hello World :earth_africa:

 🌱 I’m currently learning a lot of stuff related to web design and development.<br/>
-🔭 In addition, I’m working on css side projects.<br/>
+🔭 In addition, I’m working on css/js awesome side projects.<br/>
 👯 I'll be looking for a full time javascript developer jop at the beginning of 2021.<br/>

 ### Languages/Frameworks: